MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Conclusion

 \section{Conclusion}

 This paper presents \sys, the first compiler and runtime system that automatically transforms multi-GPU model inference into a fully fused mega-kernel.
-By introducing SM-level task graphs and an in-kernel parallel runtime, \sys overcomes fundamental limitations of the kernel-per-operator model, enabling inter-operator software pipelining, fine-grained overlap of computation and communication, and the elimination of kernel-launch and CPU-side scheduling overheads.
+By introducing SM-level task graphs and an in-kernel parallel runtime, \sys overcomes key limitations of the kernel-per-operator execution model, enabling inter-operator software pipelining, fine-grained overlap of computation and communication, and the elimination of kernel-launch and CPU-side scheduling overheads.
 Our evaluation shows that \sys brings LLM serving latency close to hardware limits and significantly improves throughput across models and GPU generations.
-By unifying execution within a single mega-kernel while preserving the usability of existing ML frameworks, \sys opens a new path for building high-performance, compiler-driven inference systems.
+By unifying execution within a single mega-kernel while preserving compatibility with existing ML frameworks, \sys opens a new path toward high-performance, compiler-driven inference systems.